 3. Remove protective glass for under-the-display sensors

 Having a screen protector (especially tempered glass) is always a good idea.
-The display is definitely the most sensitive part of your device and, considering the lack of bezels these days, cracking an expensive AMOLED display is easier than ever.
+The display is the most sensitive part of your device and, considering the lack of bezels these days, cracking an expensive AMOLED display is easier than ever.

 Moreover, besides the fall damage, tempered glass also prevents scratches and keeps the device in a pristine state.
 However, alongside obvious positives, there are some potentially negative things when it comes to handsets with under-the-display fingerprint sensors.